 To prepare for SSO integration on an account, it is advised to review permissions of the existing users on the account and consider the following information as part of the pre-planning process:

-- Users who have signed up through an SSO service such as Google – who may either login through the same service, or through the registered Identity Provider.
+Users who have signed up through Google – who may either log in through Google, or through the registered Identity Provider.

 What to Expect Once SSO is Enabled